-2. Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? $\boxtimes$ Discu but is ssion: The proposed project is not anticinstead anticipated to result in the retent ipated to dis ion of existir splace any ng housing existing hog units. ousing, 3.
-Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere?

-Discussion: The proposed project is not anticipated to displace people.
-Proposed amendments in Part 1 allowing existing nonconforming structures to be more easily retained are anticipated to result in less displacement of existing residents, and require less construction of new housing, resulting in positive environmental impacts.
+• 2.
+Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? ussion: The proposed project is not anticipe instead anticipated to result in the retention using, 3.
+Displace substantial numbers of people, necessitating the construction of replacement housing elsewhere? amen ussion: The proposed project is not anticiped and the proposed project is not anticipated are anticipated to result in less displaced to resul forming st tructures to be more ea asily less construction of new housing, resulting in positive environmental impacts.